 If you don't have the Pharmacy Directory, you can get a copy from our member experience team (phone numbers are printed on the back cover of this booklet).
 At any time, you can call our member experience team to get up-to-date information about changes in the pharmacy network.
-You can also find this information on our website at network.
-You can also find this
+You can also find this information on our website at networkhealth.com/find-a-pharmacy.